starrytc/GettingAndCleaningData/CodeBook.md

 ## Steps

-1. Download the compressed file and place in the working directory; Unzip the file into the same Directory, and view the list of files.
+[Step 1] Download the compressed file and place in the working directory; Unzip the file into the same Directory, and view the list of files.
 Below is the R code used in this step.

 fileUrl <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 download.file(fileUrl, destfile ="./dataset.zip", method = "curl")